kilbot/WooCommerce-POS/readme.txt

 == Changelog ==

 = 0.2.12 =
 * Improved: Product list now uses local IndexedDB for fast searching and filtering.
-Polyfill for webSQL
+Fallback to server-side filtering
 * Improved: Cart logic now handled client-side, no more waiting for the server to respond
 * New: Pagination info and last update time added to the product list
 * New: Cart item price can now be changed